 Sounds simple?
 Well, not so fast.
-How quickly you get to this final point depends largely on the way you look for the freelance software developers.
+How quickly you get to this final point depends largely on the way you look for the freelance software Programmer.
 So let’s see how and where you’ll find them.

 If you decided to hire a freelance software developer on your own, there are several ways you can go about it.

 If you have connections in the IT industry, the easiest way is to ask for recommendations or post a classical job offer in ad listings.
 You can assess the candidates in short interviews - face to face or via messages/phone calls.
 This is a traditional way to hire workers.
 The only difference is that you don’t hire them full time.
-The two of you can agree to sign a contract according to the laws of your state, and the freelancer can begin working.
+The two of you can agree to sign a contract according to the laws of your state, and the freelance software developer can begin working.